deephealthproject/eddl/README.md

 ### Windows specific installation

-Default for `Visual Studio 15 2017` build envrionment is x86, while EDDLL requires x64.
+Default for `Visual Studio 15 2017` build environment is x86, while EDDL requires x64.
 This can be changed by typing `cmake -A x64 .` as cmake command.

 On Windows, the POSIX threads library is required.
 Path to this library can be specified to cmake as follows: `env PTHREADS_ROOT=path_to_pthreads cmake -A x64 .`
 The PThreads library can be found at [https://sourceforge.net/projects/pthreads4w/](https://sourceforge.net/projects/pthreads4w/).